Protocol Lending Guide 2025: Complete Guide

 - Emerging Protocols: Morpho, Euler, and others gaining traction

-- Specialization: Protocols focusing on specific assets or use cases
+- specialisation: Protocols focusing on specific assets or use cases

 - Innovation: New features like flash loans and credit delegation